L'Occitane en Provence: The L'Occitane Foundation

-La Fondation d'Entreprise L'Occitane is a private organisation founded in 2006 by the company, with a budget of 4 million euros for 6 years, to support visually impaired people and help the economic emancipation of women.
-It supports associations for the visually impaired, particularly in Burkina Faso with NGOs that are specialised in training professionals to reduce blindness.
+La Fondation d'Entreprise L'Occitane is a private organisation founded in 2006 by the company, with a budget of €4 million over 6 years, to support visually impaired people and help the economic emancipation of women; it supports associations for the visually impaired, particularly in Burkina Faso with NGOs that are specialised in training professionals to reduce blindness.
 The L'Occitane Foundation has formed a partnership with Orbis, an organisation that fights against avoidable blindness in developing countries.
 To support economic emancipation of women, the L'Occitane Foundation partnered with the association Faa-I-tuora to improve the way of living of people in Dissin, in the South West region of Burkina Faso.

 In 2013, the United Nations Development Programme (UNDP) decided to recognise L'Occitane en Provence as an exemplary company within the framework of its 2013 "Growing Inclusive Markets" initiative.
 Since 2013, L'Occitane Foundation has rewarded an ophthalmologist every two years for his work in the fight against blindness.
 In 2013 Professor Volker Klaus received the first l'Occitane Sight Award with a €50,000 grant for his action in Africa.